MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings: INTRODUCTION

-Although many exist head detectors make great progress in general scenes \citep{ISI:000380414100323,DBLP:journals/corr/abs-1809-03336,liu2021head}, the detection task is still challenging in the indoor scene.
+Although many head detectors have made great progress in general scenes \citep{ISI:000380414100323,DBLP:journals/corr/abs-1809-03336,liu2021head}, the head detection task is still challenging in indoor scenes.
 As shown in Fig.~\ref{show1}, many background objects (e.g., black bags, balls, flowers) have head-like sizes, colors, and textures, resulting in a high false-positive rate (FPR).
 On the other hand, due to the relatively small scales, it is hard to detect heads with a high confidence score in crowded scenes.
-Moreover, the moving head causes significant variations in scale, pose, texture, and illumination, which increases the false-negative rate (FNR).
-Researches on multi-scale features \citep{liu2021samnet} and attention mechanisms \citep{woo2018cbam,shen2019indoor} are developed to handle the multi-scale objects and similar background objects.
-However, existing studies mainly focus on head detection in static images \citep{DBLP:journals/corr/abs-1809-08766,ISI:000521828604112,DBLP:journals/corr/StewartA15}, which are not satisfying enough in the indoor video scenarios.
+Moreover, moving heads cause significant variations in scale, pose, texture, and illumination, which increases the false-negative rate (FNR).
+Research on multi-scale features \citep{liu2021samnet} and attention mechanisms \citep{woo2018cbam,shen2019indoor} aims to handle the multi-scale objects and similar background objects.
+However, existing studies mainly focus on head detection in static images \citep{DBLP:journals/corr/abs-1809-08766,ISI:000521828604112,DBLP:journals/corr/StewartA15}, which is inadequate in indoor video scenarios.

+Many video head detection approaches \citep{ISI:000604225500001,RN475,Sundararaman_2021_CVPR} aim to refine the final results by designing trackers and hand-crafted box-level rules between neighboring frames \citep{8237592}.
+But these box-level methods only rely on single detectors and are not optimized jointly \citep{10ccc}.
+Box-level methods would be inaccurate when the appearance of objects dramatically changes, especially as objects are occluded, or the interval between two nearby frames is large.

-To solve these issues, we notice that human heads are often on the move while the background objects are almost always static.
-We ask: \emph{can we utilize the motion of human heads to enhance the features while suppressing background information?} This work gives us a confirmatory answer.
-The head motion information is captured by the difference of adjacent frames.
-It is sensitive to moving objects even though they are small in complex scenes.
-Besides, the motion information has the ability to filter static objects.
-If we suppress static instances while enhancing moving instances, the FPR and FNR will be effectively reduced.
+We notice that human heads are often in motion while the background objects are almost always static.
+To solve these issues, the following question needs to be answered: \emph{can human head motion be utilized to enhance the features while suppressing background information?} This study gives us a confirmatory answer.
+The head motion information is captured by the pixel-wise difference between adjacent frames.
+The difference is sensitive to moving objects even though they are small in complex scenes.
+Besides, the motion information can be used to filter static objects.
+If static instances are suppressed while enhancing moving instances, the FPR and FNR can be effectively reduced.